ShengHangNB/41004-Capstone/README.md

 6.The different colors of the nodes represent that the nodes are located in different communities, the nodes in the same community mean they have a certain relationship.

-For example, the screenshot below shows four different communities with some nodes in each of them, along with a dead node displayed as a hollow circle with an orange border.
+For example, the screenshot below shows four different communities with some nodes in each of them.
+The dead node displayed as a hollow circle with an orange border is not located in any community any more, if the user wants to know which community the dead nodes locate, they can move back to the previous years to see it.

 ![image](https://user-images.githubusercontent.com/70006591/118005675-2c45fc00-b37d-11eb-95b0-7e353f015a7a.png)